oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 When you extend the implementation you can play around with how the head structure is represented.
 The important thing is that it is aligned to 8 bytes i.e 8, 16 or 24 bytes.
-In the above declaration we have used the type uint16_t to make each size and status eld to be two bytes wide.
+In the above declaration we have used the type uint16_t to make each size and status field to be two bytes wide.
 It is of course important that the head is as small as possible, since it is an overhead.
 If an application is requesting 8 bytes we have an overhead of 24 bytes which is not very good but it will do for now.

 #### some numbers

-We will need some numbers as we go forward and dene some macros.
+We will need some numbers as we go forward and define some macros.
 The true and false values require no explanation but the HEAD value is very important.
 It is the size of the head structure, 24 bytes, and we could of course have used the expression explicitly in the code but we might want to change it as we go.